sveltejs/language-tools/packages/svelte-vscode/README.md

 Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the [svelte language server](../language-server).

+## Installing

+[The extension is available on VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+Alternatively, you can [install and run the development extension](../../README.md#running-the-dev-language-server-against-your-app) if you wish to improve and contribute to it.

 ## Features

 -   Svelte